docapostiotalliance/kafka-etl/README.md

 ## Contributing

-Please, if you want to submit some pull requests, be sure to have install the java code formatter before.
+Please, if you want to submit some pull requests, be sure to meet the following requirements.

+### Changelog

+Please keep the [changelog.md](changelog.md) file up to date.

+### Code format

+You have to follow the same code format in order to have a better view of the real changes in the pull requests.

 To install the code formatter in your pre-commit hook, execute the following commands:

 ```bash